jbiatek/BSGRulebook/rulebook.md

 ### Timing

+This rulebook is very specific about the separate phases of resolving various cards and events, so if two players wish to use "interrupting" abilities at the same time, refer to the appropriate procedure.
+There may be guidance about which ability occurs first, or it may indicate that the two abilities actually occur in different steps.
+Skill Checks, in particular, have a surprising number of steps where different abilities can apply.

-In general, when a timing conflict occurs or a choice needs to be made about what order things happen in, the choice is up to the current player.
-For example, if two players want to play cards before a Skill Check, the current player chooses which one happens first (this may force the other player to retract their card).
-The current player also chooses which components to place and which to skip if there is a shortage, and which space areas to activate Cylon ships in first.
+Otherwise, in general when a timing conflict occurs or a choice needs to be made about what order things happen in, the choice is up to the current player.
+For example, if two players want to play cards before a Skill Check, the current player chooses which one happens first.
+If the current player makes such a choice, the rejected ability is either withdrawn or that player may still choose to play it after the first is resolved.

+The current player also chooses which components to place and which to skip if there is a shortage, and which space areas are activated first when activating Cylon ships.

 When "all players" are instructed to do something, unless otherwise specified the current player goes first, moving in clockwise order.

 ### Skill Cards

 Skill Cards usually have either an Action or some other ability printed on them.
-A card with "Action: " can be played as an Action, while other cards will indicate when they can be played and what effect they will have.
+A card with "Action: " can be played whenever a player has an action, while other cards will indicate when they can be played and what effect they will have.

-Some cards have "Movement" actions, which can be used by players *only* during the Movement step of *their* turn instead of moving their character.
+Some cards have "Movement: " actions, which can be used by players *only* during the Movement step of *their* turn instead of moving their character.
 (Note that this does *not* include being the target of an Executive Order, because it is not your turn, and the Executive Order only grants a *move*, not a *Movement*.)
 If a game effect restricts or modifies a type of action, it also applies to Movement actions of that type.

 A "Reckless" Skill Card has "Reckless" printed at the top of the text area.
 They always have an effect that is playable just before a skill check.
 Only one Reckless ability may be played per Skill Check, and they enable Reckless Skill Check abilities in the Skill Check.
-In Daybreak, they could cause extra Treachery cards to be activated (since there are no Reckless Skill Check Abilities.)
+In Daybreak, they could cause extra Treachery cards to be activated since there are no Reckless Skill Check Abilities.

 When the "Skill Check Ability" icon appears next to the strength of a Skill card, the text of the card is triggered only when it is revealed as a part of a Skill Check.
 A "Reckless Skill Check" ability is only triggered when the Skill Check was made Reckless.
 Additional copies of the same card are not resolved.